chainguard-dev/apko/README.md

 boo!
 ```

-Or publish the image directly to a registy.
+Or publish the image directly to a registry.

 ```
 $ apko publish examples/alpine-base.yaml myrepo/alpine-apko:test